Winthrop Kellogg: The Ape and the Child

 Though Gua progressed quite impressively in acquiring everyday human behaviors, she did not meet Kellogg's expectations, with the reason being that she made no effort to communicate via human language.
 After nine months of work, the study ended in the spring of 1932.
 This was four years and three months short of his initial five-year plan.
 Gua stayed in Florida while the Kelloggs returned to Indiana.

 This experiment would prove to be one of his most pioneering studies.
 For nine months straight Kellogg maintained identical rearing conditions for Donald and Gua and would use tasks to test the infants comparatively and developmentally.

 Though the very heart of the project "was an attempt to discover how human a chimpanzee could become when reared in a human environment".
-Kellogg had formulated it to be the investigation explaining the interaction between heredity and environment.
+Kellogg had formulated it to be the definitive investigation explaining the interaction between heredity and environment.
 The study proved to demonstrate the limits of heredity regardless of environment, in addition to developmental gains induced by enriched environments.
 As stated earlier, Gua never met Kellogg's expectation of human language as she was never able to imitate human vocalizations.
 Contrastingly, the same could not be said for Donald as he imitated a few of Gua's vocalizations, including the food bark when food was presented or nearby.

-"Gua, treated as a human child, behaved like a human child except when the structure of her body and brain prevented her.
+"Gua, treated as an human child, behaved like a human child except when the structure of her body and brain prevented her.
 This being shown, the experiment was discontinued."

 A portion of the results was presented at the annual meeting of the Midwestern Psychological Association, and Kellogg began writing a book with Luella.
 The Ape and the Child was published in 1933.
 It documents the study very well.

 The book was written in a way that would appeal to the general public and so it is no surprise that news media, such as The New York Times and the Science News Letter, soon published articles about the project.
 However, it should be reminded that although Kellogg had assessed the development of language and had expectations for Gua, the project goal was not about teaching human language to an ape and only part of one chapter in The Ape and the Child deals with such.

-Despite Kellogg's enthusiasm for the psychological, anthropological, and biological significances of the study, it was not free from criticism.
+Despite Kellogg's enthusiasm for the psychological, anthropological, and biological significance of the study, it was not free from criticism.
 Criticisms came from colleagues, the public, and even Luella.
 Some stated the project was inhumane while others pointed out the undesirability of using an infant as an experimental subject for an extended period of time.
 Others disapproved of the separation of Gua from her mother and other chimpanzees.
 Additionally, since the study had been written in public friendly way and picked up by media, some critics characterized the study as one seeking publicity and excitement.

 Kellogg's study later inspired novelist Karen Joy Fowler to write We Are All Completely Beside Ourselves, a fictional account of a similar experiment also set at Indiana University.
 The book was published in 2013.